FoxComm/highlander/ashes/README.md

 * node

->= 5.1.0 is required version for Ashes.
+5.1.0 or above is required version for Ashes.
 To install this or anothers versions of node you can use [brew](http://brew.sh), [nvm](https://github.com/creationix/nvm) or [n](https://github.com/tj/n) node version manager.

 If using nvm, run the following to install the version listed in `.nvmrc`.
 For example, if using node `v5.1.0`, follow these commands: